drewnotdrew/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above?

+- The first bar graph shows that Penicillin is not effective at treating Pseudo. aerug., but this is before filtering the data for a better bar graph.

+- Penicillin and Streptomycin are only effective against gram positive bacteria, while neomycin is effective against a mix of gram positive and negative bacteria.

+- Neomycin is effect against Salmo. aureus, Staphy. albus, Salmon. schott., Salmon. typhosa, Brucella abortus, and Bacillus anthr.

+- Penicillin is effective against Strepto. virid., Strepto. hemol., Staphyl. aureus, Staphyl albus, Diplo. pneumon., and Bacillus anthr.

+- Streptomycin is effective agains Staphyl. aureus and Bacillus anthr.

+- Neomycin is the only antibiotic effective against the genus Salmonella.

+- Both Penicillin and Neomycin are effective against the genus Staphylococcus, but Neomycin is more effective (lower MIC).

+- Penicillin is the only antibiotic effective against the genus Streptococcus, with the exception of the species Streptococcus fecalis.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

+- Visual 3 for the second observation, visual 2 for the rest.
+- Visual 2, but I had to create two extra graphs with filtering such that very large bars no longer squished all of the data near zero.

+Why? - (Write your response here)

+- Visual 3: Made it very easy to discern how gram positive and negative bacteria change the effectiveness of antibiotics.
+- Visual 2: Filtering for further plots was very simple with the bar graph, and the bars were easy to see, unlike the dots in the scatter plot.

 #### Guiding Question 2